99 Problems: Local SEO for Dentists Ain’t One

 What Google Business Profile (GBP) categories should dentists use?

-When it comes to the number of available GBP categories, the dental vertical wins first prize (the insurance vertical may be a close second).
 As of my most recent count, I am seeing 13 available GBP categories.
-This seems like a wonderful thing for dentists at first glance.
+This seems like a wonderful thing for local SEO for dentists at first glance.
 But it also presents two challenges.

 Challenge #1: The primary GBP category matters the most

-The primary GBP category carries the most ranking power, compared to the secondary categories, by a long shot.
+The primary GBP category carries the most ranking power when it comes to SEO for dental clinics, compared to the secondary categories, by a long shot.
 In fact, in the 2020 Local Search Ranking Factors study it was ranked as the number one Local Pack ranking factor.

 This means that the first order of business is selecting the best primary category.
 So which one do we pick?
 Dental Clinic?
 Dentist?
 Cosmetic Dentist?